KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-maintenance.md

 | GNU/Linux | `~/.komodo` |

-Within this directory there are also subdirectories containing all KMD-compatible `.conf` files used on this node.
+Within this directory there are also subdirectories containing all Smart Chain `.conf` files used on this node.

-Contents of a KMD `.conf` file:
+Contents of a Smart Chain `.conf` file:

 ```bash
 rpcuser=myusername